Animal pests are decimating native wildlife

 We look after a network of bait stations

 The program of baiting is to pulse the bait.
-This means each bait station is loaded in January, April, August and November.
+This means each bait station is loaded in February, May, August and November.
 They are then checked and reloaded 1-2 times over the month and all bait is removed at the end of the month.

-Currently we are using Contrac = bromadialone rat poison.
+Currently we are using bromadialone rat poison.
 There is a very small risk that your cat or dog may eat a poisoned rat.
 In this case if your animal becomes unwell, your vet can supply an antidote.
-The chance of this is small as most poisoned rats disappear to their nests to die.
+The chance of this is very small as most poisoned rats disappear to their nests to die.
 All local vets have been informed.

+We are regularly training new volunteers to manage our bait lines, traps or monitoring tunnels.
 If you would like to help out please email bushsoc@gmail.com

 Birdlife in the bay is already benefiting from years of sustained predator control